academie-de-espee/marshal-rules-update/handbook.md

         #.
 Rapier fighters who move into Atlantia shall obtain an Atlantian authorization prior to participating in rapier combat.
         #.
 Fighters with a valid authorization from another kingdom who move into Atlantia may trade in for an Atlantian authorization card.
 See the Policies of the MoL for the procedure.
 #.
 Rapier Combat Weapons and Armor Standards
     #.
-Atlantia follows the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated (found at the Society Marshals Web Site at [(http://www.sca.org/officers/marshal/combat/rapier/index.html),](http://www.sca.org/officers/marshal/combat/rapier/index.html) including cut and thrust rapier, with the following modifications:
+Atlantia follows the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated (found at the Society Marshals Web Site at [(http://www.sca.org/officers/marshal/combat/rapier/index.html),](http://www.sca.org/officers/marshal/combat/rapier/index.html), with the following modifications:
         #.
-No fiberglass blades are allowed.
+Rubber-tipped spears are allowed.
+Steel-headed spears are not allowed.
         #.
-No spears are allowed.
+Fighters who choose to participate in Cut & Thrust combat acknowledge that they may be struck with a harder blow than they would normally receive in rapier or light rapier combat, and they should act with the interest of the safety of their opponent in mind.
         #.
-Fighters who choose to participate in Cut & Thrust combat acknowledge that they may be struck with a harder blow than they would normally receive in heavy or light rapier combat, and they should act with the interest of the safety of their opponent in mind.
+In addition to the Society requirements, for Cut & Thrust combat, the back of the head must also be covered by rigid material, lined by at least 1/4 inch (6mm) of closed cell foam or an equivalent padding.
         #.
-In addition to the Society requirements, for cut and thrust rapier combat, the back of the head must also be covered by rigid material, lined by at least 1/4 inch (6mm) of closed cell foam or an equivalent padding.
-        #.
-In addition to the Society requirements, all heavy rapier and cut and thrust blade tips must include adequate protection against punch-through of the blade.
+In addition to the Society requirements, all Rapier and Cut & Thrust blade tips must include adequate protection against punch-through of the blade.
 This may include:
             * A metal disc (such as a washer) placed between the end of the blade and the tip.
             * A nut or other blunt metal object welded to the end of the blade in compliance with the Corporate Rules for Rapier in the Society for Creative Anachronism, Incorporated.
             * Any approach specifically approved by the Deputy Earl Marshal for Rapier Combat.
 #.
 Conventions of Combat for Rapier Combat
     #.
-Definitions.
+Valid Blow Definitions
         #.
-A Valid Blow is any thrust with positive force towards the opponent in line with the blade or any draw cut using at least 8" of the blade.
+In Rapier and Light Rapier, valid blows are thrusts, draw cuts, and push cuts.
         #.
-To be valid, a cut and thrust percussive cut must be delivered with positive force.
+In Cut & Thrust, valid blows are thrusts, draw cuts, push cuts, and percusive cuts.
         #.
-Additional Conventions.
+In Spear, valid blows are thrusts.
         #.
-For cut and thrust bouts, a fighter receiving a leg blow while delivering an incapacitating blow to an area other than the opponent's leg shall be the victor.
+Thrusts must be delivered using the tip, with positive force towards the opponent in line with the blade.
         #.
-A Valid Blow to a hand will disable only the hand.
-The arm may still be used for parrying, but the hand may not grip, hold, or push.
+Cuts must be delivered with positive force with the edge to be valid.
     #.
-Blows must recreate real attacks (thrusts in line with the blade, not slaps; cuts with the edge, not the flat).
+Blow Calling Conventions
         #.
 Blow calling is the sole responsibility of the fighter receiving the blows.
 Fighters may, at their discretion, call blows good outside of those required.
-For example, they may decide to take tip cuts and/or push cuts.
+For example, they may decide to take tip cuts.
+        #.
+A Valid Blow to a hand will disable only the hand.
+The arm may still be used for parrying, but the hand may not grip, hold, or push.
 #.
 Rules of the List for Rapier Combat
     #.
 A combatant may decline any challenge without dishonor, and without specifying a reason.
 In a tournament bout, this may result in forfeiture of the bout.
     #.
 Combatants may reject the use of a particular non-standard weapon or parrying device by an opponent, should they deem the weapon or parrying device unsafe.